Over17/UnityAndroidNotchSupport/README.md

 If you want to make use of the whole display surface area and render in the area "behind" the notch, you need to add code to your application.
 Fortunately, since Unity 2018.3 there is a special option in the Player settings called "Render outside safe area" which does exactly this.
 If you want to have the same option in earlier versions of Unity - this plugin was made for you!

+One advantage of this plugin over the built-in Unity solution is that it allows changing the setting in runtime if needed, by calling `public void SetRenderBehindNotch(bool enabled)` in `RenderBehindNotchSupport`.

 This plugin is targeted towards Unity 2017.4, however I see no reasons why it shouldn't work with earlier versions too.

 ## System Requirements